Fabio is the co-owner of the beautifully located Lake Como Beach Hostel – just next to the Lake Como in Italy!

 A hostel for me is a way of living…its more than accommodation, more than an international environment, more than a business.
 It’s simplicity, it means living slow, enjoy the simple things that every day happened.
 After some years working as IT consultant and working 6-7 hours a day in front a computer I realized that I was missing in time in doing simple things, smile to people, give hugs, and welcome people to my life…for me a hostel is all this!

 How it all started?
 What is your story behind the ‘Lake Como Beach Hostel’?

-So i’ve started to travel around hostels with also a business looking point…understanding opportunities and criticism about the business, looking at trends and numbers…than I choose that was time to open.
+So I’ve started to travel around hostels with also a business looking point…understanding opportunities and criticism about the business, looking at trends and numbers…then I choose that was time to open.

-One day i receive a call from my actual business partner saying we have this opportunities…would you like this hostel?
+One day I receive a call from my actual business partner saying we have this opportunity …would you like this hostel?
 I answer yes its time…and now I just close the first season…

 What motivated you to go into the hostel industry?

 The idea of having my own business first…then the idea of welcome thousands of people in the place where I was born and that, in my opinion, is one of the best places in the world.

 Sincerely I don’t know if I was willing to open a hostel somewhere else.
 I choose to open that hostel…my hostel…because of the strategic position on the beach, because when I was younger I was going there camping nearby and because I love too much my Lake (Lake Como)

 In your opinion what makes your hostel unique?